 In the STEM lab, the new furnishings can be moved and reconfigured easily, including ultra-flexible Kite tables.
 This allows staff and students to use the space for large groups or reconfigure the tables into smaller work areas.
 Staff can even clear the room when needed without any help from the custodial team, as the tables fold and nest.
 The lab now features workstations that utilize Kite tables with white-board surfaces as well as a mobile glass markerboard for coding, demonstration and collaboration.

 The staff also wanted to create a collaborative space where students could share their work and teachers could lead mini lessons.
 They accomplished this through the addition of the Community Connect Curved Lounge Seating and media activity table paired with Totem Pods for extra seating that can be easily moved around, all strategically situated around a multi-media display board.
-The Connect Curved Seating doubles as a workspace on the reverse side of the booth when teamed up with adjustable-height Smith System chairs that add a pop of orange color.

 All of these changes began as simply a list of needs.
 “Demco took our ideas and laid out all the options,” said Risch.
 “They used elements of design to complement our needs — colors were important as well as textures and durability.
 The team was very responsive to our ideas and changes.
 The 3-D PDFs and presentations were great for discussions with the district office and the school board, and I also appreciated their time on site — it’s wonderful to walk and talk.”

 Effects on Students and Staff

 According to Risch, students are loving the new library and STEM lab.
 “Sometimes we think having rigor means we don’t have fun.
 That’s totally not the case.
 We have state-of-the-art spaces, high engagement and FUN.
 Every elementary school should want students begging to come to the library,” said Risch.